-Last week I visited the Swiss National Park in the Swiss canton of Graubünden again.
-I hiked about 50 kilometers in 3 days and really enjoyed the unspoiled scenery and great weather.
+Last week I visited the Swiss National Park in the canton of Graubünden again.
+I hiked about 50 kilometres in 3 days and really enjoyed the unspoiled scenery and great weather.
 Additionally, I saw quite a bit of wildlife.
 I ran into deer, ibex, chamois and alpine marmots!
 There are plenty of rocky mountain rivers in the park.
 As a result, hiking breaks were often spent near an alpine mountain river to combine resting with shooting a long exposure of a river rapid.

 The one in this post is an example of such a long exposure.
 Instead of including the surrounding scenery, I decided to focus on the details of this alpine mountain river a bit more.

 Marbled, a gorgeous river rapid in black & whiteA fine art long exposure of an alpine mountain river rapid in black & white, featuring white water and dark marbled rocks with white streaks.